Arab Jews: In post-Zionism

-Criticisms of the term "Arab Jews"
+Criticism

-The principal argument against the term "Arab Jews", particularly among Jewish communities originating from Arab lands, is that Jews constitute a diaspora and ethnic group, not simply a "religious" group, as use of the term "Arab" might suggest.
+A common criticism of the term "Arab Jews", particularly among Jewish communities originating from Arab lands, is that Jews constitute a diaspora and ethnic group, which the term muddies.

-Dario Miccoli states that he does not use the term, seeing it as an anachronism.
-Jonathan Marc Gribetz cautions against the uncritical use of term in historiographical works, viewing it as non-typical.
+Ca' Foscari University of Venice Lecturer Dario Miccoli states that he does not use the term, seeing it as an anachronism.
+Princeton professor Jonathan Marc Gribetz cautions against the uncritical use of term in historiographical works, viewing it as non-typical.

-Edith Haddad Shaked, Adjunct Faculty at Pima Community College in Arizona, has criticized the concept of the Arab Jew, arguing that there are Arab Muslims and Arab Christians, but there was not such a thing as an Arab Jew or a Jewish Arab, when the Jews lived among the Arabs.
+In 2019, a coalition of Mizrahi and Sephardic organizations issued a statement condemning statements of Jewish voice for Peace (a group which has been using the term) appropriation and distortion of Middle Eastern and North African Jewish history, accusing the group of seeking to deny Jewish indigenous origins and tokenize them for political reasons.

-These are false terms and false notions, according to Tunisia born expert on Maghrebien Jews, Professor Jacob Taieb, Sorbonne University, France.
-Tunisia born historian, Professor Paul Sebag, stated that “these terms were never used in Tunisia, and they do not correspond/coincident to the religious and socio-historical context/reality of the Jews in Tunisia/the Arab world.”
-Nowadays, one distinguishes between a Moslem Arab and a Christian Arab, and I think this caused some to invent, to facilitate matters, the terms: Arab Jew or Jewish Arab = Juif Arab or Arabe juif.
-The historical fact is, that the Arab component of the North African society was introduced during the conquest of the seventh century, after the establishment of North African Jewish communities.
+Scholar Edith Haddad Shaked has criticized the concept of the Arab Jew, arguing that there are Arab Muslims and Arab Christians, but there was not such a thing as an Arab Jew or a Jewish Arab, when the Jews lived among the Arabs.
+She has noted how Tunisia born historian, Professor Paul Sebag, stated that "these terms were never used in Tunisia, and they do not correspond/coincident to the religious and socio-historical context/reality of the Jews in Tunisia/the Arab world."